 Addis Foto Fest, Addis Ababa’s international photography festival kicks off today and takes place until December 8th 2012.
 Curated by photographer Aida Muluneh, this second edition of Addis Foto Fest will bring together photographers from cheapest viagra Africa, USA and Europe, in order to foster a dialogue through various events and workshops.
-With the participation of representatives from the global photography market, the activities of the festival will be an opportunity to expose the […]
+With the participation of representatives from the global photography market, the activities of the festival will be an […]

 (all images © Ed Suter) UK-born Cape Town photographer Ed Suter worked for a long time in the film industry before going to study photography at the London College of Printing.
 In the UK he has worked as an on-set photographer for BBC and Channel 4.
 In South Africa where he now lives, he has photographed in a few different fields (with David Beckham, for example) and now additionally works as […]

 In two of the paintings on show at Vincent Michea’s first UK exhibition the artist is present, front and centre but obscured.
 His back is to the audience and he is primarily made up of dots, painted into being point by point.
 In Before The Big Spalsh this invisible visible self is looking over and out onto a busy swimming pool.
 Then in Ma Pincée de Tuiles from somewhere up […]

 Joburg art lovers who won't be at the opening of dOCUMENTA(13), the world famous art exhibition held every five years in Kassel, Germany, can still be at the dOCUMENTA(13) event at in Braamfontein, Johannesburg on Saturday the 9th of June.
 Curated by Kudzanai Chiurai, whose works will be presented at this year's dOCUMENTA, the show will happen at Co-op and ROOM, both in Juta Street, and opens concurrently with Chiurai's […]